Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Introduction

-In this paper we study the accumulation of rounding errors in the solution of the heat equation in $d\in\{1,2,3\}$ dimensions using either RtN or SR. SR was first conceptualized by Forsythe \cite{Forsythe1950SR,Forsythe1959SR}, and by Hull and Swenson \cite{HullSwenson1966} and consists in randomly rounding a number $x$ in the floating point range towards minus or plus infinity with different probabilities so that the result $\sr(x)$ is exact in expectation, i.e.~$\E[\sr(x)]=x$.
+In this paper we study the accumulation of rounding errors in the solution of the heat equation in $d\in\{1,2,3\}$ dimensions using either round-to-nearest (RtN) or stochastic rounding (SR).
+SR was first conceptualized by \cite{Forsythe1950SR,Forsythe1959SR}, and by \cite{HullSwenson1966} and consists in randomly rounding a number $x$ in the floating-point range towards minus or plus infinity with different probabilities so that the resulting rounded quantity, $\sr(x)$, ($\sr(x)$ is the SR function, to be defined later in Section \ref{sec:preliminaries}) is exact in expectation, i.e.~$\E[\sr(x)]=x$.
 SR has two disadvantages with respect to RtN: since rounding \emph{away} from the nearest representable number is possible, it can produce up to twice the error.
 Furthermore, it requires random number generation, which is likely to be more expensive.
 Nevertheless, the use of SR comes with its advantages.
+For an overview of SR hardware and software implementations, analysis, and applications we refer the reader to the review article by \cite{croci2022stochastic}.

-First, the roundoffs generated by stochastic rounding are random variables, making SR the first rounding mode to be provably amenable to probabilistic rounding error analysis \cite{ConnollyHighamMary2020}.
-In contrast, the probabilistic treatment of deterministic rounding errors is only a modelling device \cite{VonNeumann1947,Henrici1962,Henrici1963,HullSwenson1966,HighamMary2019} and the smaller probabilistic bounds might not hold for RtN in some scenarios where systematic accumulation of rounding errors occurs \cite{HighamMary2019}.
+First, the roundoff errors generated by stochastic rounding are random variables, making SR the first rounding mode to be provably amenable to probabilistic rounding error analysis \cite[]{ConnollyHighamMary2020}.
+In contrast, the probabilistic treatment of deterministic rounding errors is only a modelling device \cite[]{VonNeumann1947,Henrici1962,Henrici1963,HullSwenson1966,HighamMary2019} and the smaller probabilistic bounds might not hold for RtN in some scenarios where systematic accumulation of rounding errors occurs \cite[]{HighamMary2019}.

-Second, SR is effective at avoiding stagnation, a phenomenon that occurs e.g.~when a (relatively) small, exactly representable number $\epsilon$ is added to a large, exactly representable number $x$.
+Second, SR is effective at avoiding stagnation, a phenomenon that occurs e.g. when a (relatively) small, exactly representable number $\epsilon$ is added to a large, exactly representable number $x$.
 In RtN mode, if $\epsilon$ is smaller than half the gap between $x$ and its representable neighbours, then the quantity $x+\epsilon$ is rounded back to $x$ and the term $\epsilon$ is neglected.
 With SR this phenomenon does not occur since $\E[\sr(x+\epsilon)]=x+\epsilon$ and the addition is not ignored.